ioccc-src/winner/2014/README.md

-During some of these forced delays, we took the time to better automate some of the tools needed to package the source for the winning entries to review and to post the edited entries to the web site.
+During some of these forced delays, we took the time to better automate some of the tools needed to package the source for the winning entries to review and to post the edited entries to the website.
 It is our intent that these changes made during those delays will make releasing future winning IOCCC entries a faster procedure.